nils-n/keep-walking/README.md

 ### How these needs are addressed

-- Users can sign up and either import their data automatically via the Garmin API into the website, or enter their walks manually (if they don't own a Garmin Watch, or don't want to connect it to the website)
+- Users can sign up and either import their data automatically via the Garmin API into the website or enter their health data manually
-- The website is implemented in `Django`'s `MVT` (Model-View-Template) architecture including :
+- The website is build around a user dashboard that follows `Django`'s `MVT` (Model-View-Template) architecture, in order to keep the user motivated to progress in their journey to reach a healthy BMI
-  - `Model` The website is connected to an external `Postgres` database that securely stores the user data on a server
+- The website connects to a `Postgres` database that securely stores the user data on an external server
-  - `View` A backend is added that allows user authentication mechanism, including application logic such as calculating the average user BMI and the linear trend of the BMI, or providing individual feedback to the user based on their body health parameters
+- A backend is added that allows user authentication mechanism, including application logic such as calculating the average user BMI and the linear trend of the BMI, or providing individual feedback to the user based on their body health parameters
-  - `Template` A frontend is added that allows users smooth entering and handling of their data using `htmx` framework including creating,updating and deleting of data entries without reloading the page.
+- On the front-end, it is ensured that users can smoothly enter and handle their data using `htmx` framework including creating,updating and deleting of data entries without reloading the page.
 A frontend implementation using`Tailwind CSS` creates a professional, clean and individual look to ensure a consistent positive interaction with the website

 ### Opportunities